 We have relationships with a number or firms and with your permission, we may introduce you and share information with third party service providers which in some cases we may receive payments which will be disclosed to you by them.
 You agree to all payments being retained by Provestor.

 We make no guarantees about the service provided by any third party we recommend or highlight to you.

 We will open all mail we receive at our address related to you, your company or anyone involved in your company.
 Only official correspondence from Companies House and HMRC should be received at our address.
 All mail related to your business activities must be addressed to your company trading address.

 We always aim to provide the highest levels of service possible, however, should you have a concern you should contact your account manager in the first instance.
 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.

 We will do everything reasonable to put matters right.

-Should you feel that you need to escalate your complaint, please contact Jess Austin (firstname.lastname@example.org).
+Should you feel that you need to escalate your complaint, please see our complaints policy and submit the enclosed complaint form to us at firstname.lastname@example.org.

 Upon cancelling our appointment we shall calculate the balance of any fees due to us for the remaining term that must be paid in full within 30 days.
 No refunds will be given for subscription fees already paid.

 It is your responsibility to export all your records from our Online Application.
 You will continue to be able to access your account for 30 days after you give notice to allow you to download your records.
 After this period your account will be closed and data archived or deleted.